Opticworks/opticworks.github.io/docs/luatri/tree-lods.md

         └ Leaves
 ```

-`OakTree.TreeModel` must have a tag called `Detail_Small`.
+`OakTree.TreeModel` must have a tag called `Tree`.
 This allows CollectionService to get the tree model and index it for Luatri.